Getting Started

 • Each topic is dedicated to one event type, so message consumption is isolated.

-• Failure domain size is reduced from entire system to single topic so if any single topic hits its 5 GB quota, only that event type is affected.
+• Failure domain size is reduced from the entire system to a single topic so if any single topic hits its 5 GB quota, only that event type is affected.

 • The maximum limit of 1,000 topics per messaging unit can comfortably support hundreds of event types, especially when factoring that not all event types are high-volume